wp-plugins/youtube-channel/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 2.2.2 =

 Better handling of cached UNICODE content, ReCache tool to force reloading cached feeds.

-= 2.1.0.2 =
-Fixed broken IFRAME type implementation.

-= 2.1.0 =
-Before you upgrade to this version, BACKUP DATABASE because experimental transition code converts YouTube Channel widgets made in versions prior to 2.0.0 to new format.
-You can lose all predefined YTC widgets.

-= 2.0.0 =
-This version introduces caching, optimized feeds, JSON, and better user experience.
-We highly recommend to you made database backup before you upgrade to latest version 2.0.0.

 == Screenshots ==